decorative image of colorful blurry lights

 Alice Wong (Advisory Council)

 Alice Wong (she/her) is a disabled activist, writer, media maker, and consultant.
 She is a relatively new AAC user and nonspeaking person.
-Alice is the founder and director of the Disability Visibility Project, an online community dedicated to creating, sharing, and amplifying disability media and culture.
+Alice founded and directed the Disability Visibility Project, an online community dedicated to creating, sharing, and amplifying disability media and culture.
 Alice is the editor of Disability Visibility: First-Person Stories from the Twenty-First Century, an anthology of essays by disabled people and Disability Visibility: 17 First-Person Stories for Today, an adapted version for young adults.
-Her debut memoir, Year of the Tiger: An Activist’s Life, is available now from Vintage Books.
-Disability Intimacy, her next anthology, will be out in 2024.
-Twitter: @SFdirewolf.
+Her debut memoir, Year of the Tiger: An Activist’s Life, is available from Vintage Books, and Disability Intimacy, her latest anthology, was published in 2024.
+Alice resides in the San Francisco Bay area, and was named a MacArthur Fellow in 2024.
+Upon acceptance of the prestigious award, Alice reminded us that, “Everyone has a voice and collectively we can move mountains.”
+Twitter/X: @SFdirewolf.

 Alyssa Hillary Zisk (Advisory Council)